gabPicard/Tensor-Library/README.md

 smaller_matrix = NDimensionTensor([3,3],1)
 matrix.partial_filing([[1,3],[1,3]],smaller_matrix)
 ```
-> Note: the specified indexes must matches with the shape of the tensor used for filling
+> Note: the specified indexes must match the shape of the tensor used for filling

 #### concatenate

 The *concatenate* function allows use to "fuse" two tensors together.
 To use this function, you have to specify the second tensor, the dimension that will be expanded, and wich tensor will go in front of the other.

-For example: we have two 3 by 3 matrixes, one filled with 1, and the other with 2.
+For example: we have two 3 by 3 matrices, one filled with 1, and the other with 2.
 If we want to put the one filled with 2 on the bottom of the other, we would have to write:
 ```python
 m1 = NDimensionTensor([3,3],1)
 m2 = NDimensionTensor([3,3],2)